LeoJaubert/LeoJaubert/README.md

 🇫🇷 French

-🏫 Final year of engineering school
+🏫 Engineering degree obtained at JUNIA ISEN

 🔒 Specialization in cybersecurity